MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventgenerateevent.md

 The Payload is specific to the type of PNP event generated.

 An ACXPNPEVENT represents an asynchronous notification available at the driver level.
 PNP events can be added to any objects.
-Currently they are used with ACXMODULE and ACXKEYWARDSPOTTER objects.
-Internally ACXPNPEVENTs are exposed as PnP asynchronous notification to upper layers.
+Currently they are used with ACXAUDIOMODULE and ACXKEYWARDSPOTTER objects.
+Internally ACXPNPEVENTs are exposed as PNP asynchronous notification to upper layers.

 ### Example